thms/alive/README.md

 armor
 Load seeds from dinodex.json
-Refactor model to allow swap-in, counter and escape abilities
+Refactor model to allow swap-in, counter and escape abilities strategies refactor: use name space, base class, and the ability to look into the match and both Dinosaurs Use forward looking evaluation as a strategy distraction dodge critical chance

 # get the dinodex from here
 https://jwatoolbox.com/_next/data/9A_G3Qyrpar9PSLRyQi88/en/dinodex.json